History of the Collections

 Even though the Pomeranian State Museum is young – the foundation was established in 1996 – the collections have a long history.
 Primarily, these include the Szczecin Painting Collection, the Pomeranian Foundation in Kiel, and the collection of the Greifswald City Museum.

 The total holdings comprise about 60,000 objects from 14,000 years of history.
 Only a fraction of these holdings is presented at the exhibitions.
-Among the highlights of the important art collection are paintings by Frans Hals, Caspar David Friedrich, Vincent van Gogh, and Emil Nolde.
+Among the highlights of the important art collection are paintings by Frans Hals, Caspar David Friedrich, and Vincent van Gogh.
 In addition to the museum’s own holdings, our exhibitions feature loans from various other German, Swedish, and Polish partners.
 One highlight is the legendary Croy Tapestry, which has been the property of the University of Greifswald for centuries.

 History of the Szczecin Collection